 As with other parts of the AWA, facilities have wide discretion over whether to exempt any chimpanzee or other primate from the environmental enhancement plan at: 1) the discretion of a veterinarian or 2) based on the needs of the IACUC approved experiment.
 (23)

 For example, exemptions can be made for “vicious or overly aggressive” individuals who are kept in isolation.
 (24) Chimpanzees who have been labeled as such are often those for whom captivity and the stress of research have depleted their ability to cope.
-Such so-called “vicious” and “overly-aggressive” behavior can often be the chimpanzee’s attempt to protect him or her self.
+Such so-called “vicious” and “overly-aggressive” behavior can often be the chimpanzee’s attempt to protect themselves.
 They are among the very chimpanzees most in need of consideration.

 The exemption must be in writing, and unless the basis for the exemption is a permanent condition, must be reviewed by the veterinarian every 30 days.
 (25) The IACUC committee also has the authority to exempt individual chimpanzees from the enrichment standards if required by the research proposal and to be reviewed “not less than annually.”
 (26) Facilities must keep records of any exemptions for review by USDA officials upon request.
 (27)